SirMeows/kea-system-integration/SI_04b_database_granular_access/README.md

 - Week 2: Set up the database and start creating the documentation.
 - Week 3: Send the documentation to the integrator and change the documentation according to their feedback.
 Also take the role as integrator for your partner, try to connect and give feedback.

+---

 ## For the exam

 Exposee: Besides the docs given to the integrator you must also generate docs for the entire database.

 Exposee: It is recommended to create a document where you note down the result of your research containing arguments for and against various databases.

 **Hand-in**:

-There will be two hand-ins:
+There will be two hand-ins in your role as:

-2. **Exposee**: Documentation
+1. **Exposee**: Documentation
-1. **Integrator**: Screenshots.
+2. **Integrator**: Screenshots.